meenakshi-koushik/helm-playground/kata-problem-statements.md

 Below is a graded list of problem statements with some hints to try out on a k8s cluster.

+### Ensure access to cluster and helm
+1. Identify version of `kubectl` installed on your system
+1. Identify version of `helm` installed on your system
+2. Are there any helm "releases" already present in the cluster ?
+3. What namespace are you using for your deployments ?
+Are there any pods running in this namespace ?
+4. Is Lens able to connect to the cluster and display resources in the selected namespace ?
 ### Install and remove releases
-1. Identify version of helm installed on your system

 2. List repositories configured on your helm installation.
 3. Add the bitnami charts repository (https://charts.bitnami.com/bitnami)
 4. Install nginx helm chart from the bitnami repo.
 Keep in mind the namespace to install to.